Jonezia/electronics-simulator/README.md

 - To delete a connection, click on one of the junctions, then the other junction.
 - Click the New button on the toolbar above to clear the paper.

+Strange things may happen if you connect components in a strange way.
+If you cause an infinite feeback loop, it is likely the app will crash due to stack overflow, as the values of components are calculated recursively.
 All SVG elements created by me.